tasvibhalani/raylib/raylib presentation.md

 ---

-🎨 rshapes.c and rmodel.c Summary
+# 🎨 rshapes.c and rmodel.c
 ---
 This summary covers 2D and 3D rendering using Raylib’s rshapes.c and rmodels.c, built on low-level OpenGL abstraction (rlgl).